mpursell/DevOps-Course-Starter/README.md

 ### Diagnostics

-log files can be found in the Azure portal / your web app / Log Stream, or in the Deployment Center / Logs
+Log files can be found in the Azure portal / your web app / Log Stream, or in the Deployment Center / Logs